scality/Zenko/docs/docsource/operation/Architecture/index.rst

 Service and Component Architecture
 ----------------------------------

-Zenko consists of the following stateful and stateless services.
+XDM consists of the following stateful and stateless services.

 Stateful Services
 ~~~~~~~~~~~~~~~~~